csreyes/jaunt/docs/CONTRIBUTING.md

     pick ba5599a Even more cool stuff
     ```

-1. Change every commit but the first to 'squish' (or 's' for short), winding up with something like this:
+1. Change every commit but the first to 'squash' (or 's' for short), winding up with something like this:

     ```sh
     pick d603a49 Sample Commit
-    squish c294daf Some cool new stuff
+    squash c294daf Some cool new stuff
-    squish ba5599a Even more cool stuff
+    squash ba5599a Even more cool stuff
     ```

 1. If all goes well, another text editor will open prompting you for a new commit message for the entire 'squashed' commit.
 Rename it appropriately, and if all goes well you'll have a new history with all recent commits rolled into one, ready for a pull request.